 - Bone retention.
 Since there are implants within the bone, there is less tendency for the bone to resorb at a faster rate over time.
 This helps to preserve bone and hence facial form preventing an aged appearance.

 - Great aesthetics can be achieved due to innovations with acrylics.
-This means that we can design and produce realistic look teeth and gums on the dentures.
+This means that we can design and produce realistic looking teeth and gums on the dentures.

 - Greater chewing ability when compared to dentures that are not supported by anything.
 In these instances, there is a large proportion of facial muscular activity to “hold” the denture in place.
 Often denture wearers will tell you that their teeth move when they eat or speak.
 This can be very unsightly, embarrassing and socially prohibitive.
 Fortunately, implants have eliminated this problem.